michisco/starter-hugo-academic/content/project/experiments-with-augmented-images/index.md

   focal_point: Smart
   preview_only: false
 ---
 I﻿ have tested some ways to use the Augmented Images of Google ARCore.
-Below, you can see the videos about my experiments.
+Above, you can see the videos about my experiments.